 - Quick Links

-If you are an upper-class student (second year or beyond), consider becoming part of the YearOne Peer Advisor program.
+If you are an upper-class student, consider becoming part of the YearOne Peer Advisor program.
 Help first-year students transition to college life, become an integral part of the RIT community, and benefit from your own student experiences.
-In addition, this is a great opportunity to share and build your leadership and student involvement experiences.
+In addition, you will earn a stipend, and this is a great opportunity to share and build your leadership and student involvement experiences!
 Below are some common questions about the program and how to become involved.

 Upper-class students possessing previous leadership and campus engagement experience can apply to become a Lead Peer Advisor.
-Lead Peer Advisors are responsible for assisting in the classroom and helping with the supervision of the Peer Advisors.
+Lead Peer Advisors are responsible for assisting in the classroom and supervising a team of Peer Advisors.

 Lead PA Responsibilities